 Jesus’ Model for His Church

 Now let’s take a quick look at Jesus’ “model” for leadership in his church.
 The best instance of that model is found in chapter 22 of Luke’s Gospel. “[Jesus said to his disciples], ‘the kings and men of authority in this world rule oppressively over their subjects, claiming they do it for the good of the people.
 They are obsessed with how others see them.
 But this is not your calling [in my church].
 You will lead by a different model.
 The greatest one among you will live as one called to serve others without honor.
 The greatest honor and authority is reserved for the one who has a servant heart.
-The leaders who are served are the most important in your [and the world’s eyes], but in the kingdom [including the church], it is the servants who lead.
+The leaders who are served are the most important in your [and the world’s eyes], but in my kingdom [including the church], it is the servants who lead.
 Am I not here with you as one who serves?’” (adapted from the Passion Translation (TPT); brackets are mine )

 That was Jesus’ model of servant-leadership then…and most likely it still is his model for leadership in his church on earth today.
 Those in church leadership lead by serving others—NOT by authority, not by telling others what to do, not by decrees, not by religious dogma and rules and regulations, but only by serving others.
 Jesus is the supreme authority—the only authority—in his church.
 He was at his church’s beginning, is now, and ever will be!
 He will always be his church’s sole, Servant-leader.
 Any other model of church is false.

 In this regard, you might want to consider such references in the Bible as Matthew 15: 6, Mark 7: 13, Colossians 2: 8, and 1 Peter 1: 18 and 19.
-Taken together, these references (and others) state clearly that the doctrines and traditions of humans (including church models and patterns of leadership and authority) imposed upon the church render the words of God null, void, ineffective, and powerless—resulting in theobabble, pointless philosophical and metaphysical confusion, and aimless wanderings of the mind.
+Taken together, these references (and others) state clearly that the doctrines and traditions of humans (including church models and patterns of leadership and authority) imposed upon the church render the words of God null, void, ineffective, and powerless—resulting in theobabble, religious gibberish, pointless philosophical and metaphysical confusion, and aimless wanderings of the mind.

 James 1: 8 adds to this that if people are “double-minded,” they become unstable in all their ways.
 Confusion and double-mindedness about who is in charge of Jesus’ church leads to all sorts of problems that have plagued and weakened the church since Jesus first began to build it as an organism.
 Much healing could occur if we simply allow Jesus alone—only Jesus—to be in charge of his church!